Facial Recognition vs. Fingerprint Identification: Which Should You Use?

 What Is Fingerprint Recognition?

-Fingerprint recognition is a method of biometric authentication which confirms an individual’s identity by using an image of their fingertips.
+Fingerprint recognition is a method of biometric authentication that confirms an individual’s identity by using an image of their fingertips.
 Fingerprinting methods of identification rely on the fact that each person’s fingertips are marked by unique patterns known as friction ridges.
 No two people have the same fingerprint patterns, allowing fingerprints to be used as an identification method.
 If a person’s fingerprint is on file, a fingerprint recognition check can be run by software to confirm their identity.

 Several methods of fingerprint recognition are in everyday use: